 Charleston Area Medical Center Behavioral Health Services Unit is an addiction treatment center located at 501 Morris Street in the 25301 zip code in Charleston, WV.

 It is operated by a private non-profit organization.
-Charleston Area Medical Center Behavioral Health Services Unit provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance.
-Some of the treatment approaches used by Charleston Area Medical Center Behavioral Health Services Unit include relapse prevention treatment, motivational incentives and rational emotive behavioral therapy.
-Charleston Area Medical Center Behavioral Health Services Unit also specializes in detox services and offers cocaine detox, residential benzodiazepines detoxification and methamphetamines detox.
-Charleston Area Medical Center Behavioral Health Services Unit provides hospital inpatient heroin detox, inpatient hospital heroin rehabilitation and hospital inpatient treatment.
-It also provides residential heroin addiction treatment, inpatient treatment for heroin addiction and mental health diagnosis and inpatient heroin detox.
+Charleston Area Medical Center Behavioral Health Services Unit provides buprenorphine maintenance, administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Charleston Area Medical Center Behavioral Health Services Unit include rational emotive behavioral therapy, trauma counseling and anger management.
+Charleston Area Medical Center Behavioral Health Services Unit also specializes in detox services and offers residential benzodiazepines detoxification, inpatient heroin detox and inpatient alcohol detoxification.
+Charleston Area Medical Center Behavioral Health Services Unit provides inpatient hospital heroin rehab, hospital inpatient treatment and hospital inpatient heroin detoxification.
+It also provides residential treatment for dual diagnosis, residential treatment for heroin abuse and supervised heroin detox.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Here are the full facility listing details on Charleston Area Medical Center Behavioral Health Services Unit in Charleston, WV: